 Who we are

-You may think that our role is pretty straightforward – to prevent and control fires but, as any of our 8,000 firefighters will tell you, there’s much more to the job than that.
+You may think that our role is pretty straightforward – to prevent and control fires but, we do so much more than that.

 The best way to deal with an emergency is to prevent it from happening in the first place, and our role starts long before any 999 call is made.
-We work in close partnership with local communities right across Scotland to deliver crucial safety messages in the fight against fire.
+We work in closely with our key partners right across Scotland to deliver crucial fire safety messages and create safer communities for our people.

 Our high service standards have demanded an ever increasing commitment to development and our firefighters continue to be amongst the best equipped and most highly trained in the world.

-Our aspiration is that by working together for a safer Scotland, we can help reduce the incidence of fire.
-Find out more on how to keep you and your family safe from fire.
+Our aspiration is that by working together for a safer Scotland, we can help reduce the incidence of fire and continue to play a key role in ensuring the safety and wellbeing of the people of Scotland.